cobaltwebtech/cobalt-prod-site/src/content/services/3-live-life-on-the-edge.md

 tabFirst:
   title: "Are You Using a CDN for Your Web Apps?"
   subTitle: |
     From Auckland to Zürich, no matter where your website visitors are located on the whole planet, they will reach the nearest PoP (point of presence) server.
-This can significantly speed up delivery of digital assets and save considerbaly on bandwidth charges.
+This can significantly speed up the delivery of digital assets and save considerably on bandwidth charges.
 A CDN can deliver a blazingly fast website experience for your end users.
   ctaDescription: |
     Let Cobalt help you put your web app and its content on the edge for lightning-fast performance.
 Get in touch with us today.
   btnTitle: "Contact Us to Learn More"